Emskiq/optimized-price-point-book/README.md

 ## **Task Overview**

 The goal of this project is to efficiently maintain and benchmark an **order book** data structure.
 The order book holds buy (bids) and sell (asks) orders at various price levels.
 The challenge is to achieve **high performance** in terms of:
-- Insertion and removal of orders.
+- Insertion, update and removal of orders.
 - Fetching the best bid (highest buy price) and best ask (lowest sell price).

 In order to be capable of handling events from the [Binance book dept stream](https://developers.binance.com/docs/binance-spot-api-docs/web-socket-streams#diff-depth-stream)